 This resource could play an important part in helping Namibia’s energy transition.
 The One Kudu solution suggests two wells on the offshore gas field could supply 62 million cubic feet per day and generate 475 MW of power, Shino said.

 There is scope for additional supply from the field, which could feed a small-scale LNG facility, she said.
 Gas consumption in Namibia would come from power generation but also go to fuelling heavy vehicles.

 “There’s a need for investment.
 Gas will continue to play an important role for many year to come in a more environmentally supportive energy mix as coal is phased out,” Shino said.

 Unfortunately, prospects for the field do not look good.
 A number of companies have come and gone in operating the field.
 BW Energy currently holds the licence.
 This company recently wrote down the full value of Kudu, saying it had “no immediate plans to develop the Kudu asset in the foreseeable future”.

 The company farmed in to the block in early 2017, taking a 56% stake.
-It has signed another deal with Namcor under which it is reducing its stake to 5%.

 Given the uncertainty of exploration, Namcor is thinking of alternatives.
 Mulunga noted that work such as Total’s at Venus was a leap of faith and that even if a discovery was made, it would take at least four years to develop.